-- Hair must be of a naturally occurring color and should be worn in good taste, out of the face, and tied back to prevent it from coming in contact with the patient. - No facial hair to ensure a secure fit of the face mask used for patients on airborne precautions. - Deodorant should be worn. - If perfumes or colognes are permitted to be worn at the clinical site, the scent must be minimal and non-offensive. - Use breath freshener after eating onions, garlic etc. - No chewing gum - No eating/drinking around patients - No sandals - Black shoes/sneakers must be non-porous, clean and remain clean. - Rings must be of a smooth "band" style so that they do not tear gloves or pose a scratch risk to patients. - A single set of earrings may be worn and must be of a non-dangling type and no large loops, both for your safety and that of the patient. - Fingernail length should not exceed 1/4" due to hygienic and patient safety considerations. - Only clear fingernail polish may be used for the clinical education setting. - No artificial finger nails. - Tattoos must be covered. - No ear gauges/plugs/tunnels. - Tongue piercings must be tongue colored. - Piercings (e.g. eyebrow, lip, nose, rings) may not be exposed, they can present an infection risk if grabbed by a patient. - Smelling of smoke is not permitted.
+- Hair must be of a naturally occurring color and should be worn in good taste, out of the face, and tied back to prevent it from coming in contact with the patient. - No facial hair to ensure a secure fit of the face mask used for patients on airborne precautions. - Deodorant should be worn. - It is preferred that you refrain from using perfume, cologne, after shave or scented lotions.
+If permitted to be worn at the clinical site, the scent must be minimal and non-offensive. - Use breath freshener after eating onions, garlic etc. - No chewing gum - No eating/drinking around patients - No sandals - Black shoes/sneakers must be non-porous, clean and remain clean. - Jewelry-smooth rings (limit 2), one watch/fitbit etc. is acceptable.
+No necklaces or bracelets (jewelry may harbor bacteria, tear gloves or pose a scratch risk to patients). - No loops or dangling earrings both for your safety and that of the patient (patients may grab and pull).
+Plugs (gauges) must be solid and match skin color. - Fingernail length should not exceed 1/4" due to hygienic and patient safety considerations. - Only clear fingernail polish may be used for the clinical education setting. - No artificial finger nails. - Tattoos must be covered. - Tongue piercings must be tongue colored. - Piercings-no exposed piercings (e.g. eyebrow, lip, nose rings), they can present a risk of infection if grabbed by a patient.
+Low profile nose studs may be permissible-check with your Clinical Preceptor. - Smelling of smoke is not permitted.
 All clinical sites are smoke free campuses.